MatthewKennedy/make_taggable/README.md

 For instance, in a social network, a user might have tags that are called skills, interests, sports, and more.
-There is no real way to differentiate between tags and so an implementation of this type is not possible with acts as taggable on steroids.
+There is no real way to differentiate between tags and so an implementation of this type is not possible with make taggable.

 Enter Acts as Taggable On.
-Rather than tying functionality to a specific keyword (namely `tags`), acts as taggable on allows you to specify an arbitrary number of tag "contexts" that can be used locally or in combination in the same way steroids was used.
+Rather than tying functionality to a specific keyword (namely `tags`), make taggable allows you to specify an arbitrary number of tag "contexts" that can be used locally or in combination in the same way steroids was used.